isaaccalvis/isaaccalvis.github.io/_posts/2020-01-01-swaggity-rabbity.md

 project_link: 'https://github.com/isaaccalvis/SwaggityRabbity'
 button_icon: 'github'
 button_text: 'Visit Project'
 lead_text: "This is a 2D platform game, where you have to pass across 2 levels.
-You can move, jump, hit and do an hability that can teleport you a short distance where you want (4 directions)"
+You can move, jump, hit and do an hability that can teleport you a short distance"
 my_contributions: ""
 tasks_text: "
 - Core Systems <br>